HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 • They address genuine customer needs or pain points

-• They are consistently expressed across all touchpoints
+• They show up consistently across all touchpoints

 • They evolve thoughtfully rather than changing radically